-Book Value is not a standard of value.
+Book Value is not a standard of value, by the way.
 It is an accounting concept.
-Due to the nature of the accounting process, book value would equal economic value only by chance!
+Due to the nature of accounting, book value would equal economic value only by chance!

-Before an appraiser can value a business, the appropriate standard of value must be ascertained.
-In a dispute setting, for example, an incorrect standard of value would cause the valuation result to be dismissed altogether.
+Before having an appraiser value a business, the appropriate standard of value must be ascertained.
+In a dispute setting, for example, an incorrect standard of value can cause a valuation result to be dismissed altogether.

 Can I rely on Exit Strategies for confidentiality?

-Yes, it is our policy to never divulge anything about our engagements unless we’re officially directed otherwise.
+Yes, it is our policy to never divulge anything about our valuation engagements unless we’re officially directed to.
 We can be retained by your attorney to provide client-attorney privilege.

-Can I count on Exit Strategies’ appraisers to be objective?
+Can I count on Exit Strategies’ business appraisers to be objective?

 Absolutely, with no vested interests and no hidden agendas.

-What types of businesses does Exit Strategies offer business appraisals?
+What types of businesses does Exit Strategies appraise?

-- Subsidiaries, divisions, profit centers and reporting units
+- Stand-alone businesses, subsidiaries, divisions, profit centers and reporting units

 Does Exit Strategies value intangible assets?

 Yes.
-Common intangible assets are customer and supplier contracts, license agreements, franchises, covenants-not-to-compete, copyrights, designs, goodwill, technology, software, trade names, intellectual property, trademarks, patents, copyrights, trade secrets and proprietary methods or technology.
-Intangibles assets are non-physical assets (as distinguished from physical assets) that grant rights and privileges, and have economic benefits for the owner.
+Common intangibles are customer and supplier contracts, license agreements, franchises, covenants-not-to-compete, copyrights, designs, goodwill, technology, software, trade names, intellectual property, trademarks, patents, copyrights, trade secrets and proprietary methods or technology.
+Intangibles assets are non-physical assets (versus physical assets) that grant rights and privileges and provide economic benefits to the owner.

-Yes.
-If the IRS audits a gift, the burden of supporting the value of the gift is on the taxpayer.
+Usually.
+If the IRS audits a gift, the burden of supporting the value of that gift is on the taxpayer.
 A qualified business appraisal demonstrates to the IRS that shares are properly valued.
-See your CPA for advice.
+Check with your CPA for definitive advice.

 What is a family limited partnership?

-A family limited partnership (FLP) is a business entity established to hold business or financial assets of a family.
-FLPs provide a number of advantages including centralized management, protection from creditors, and the ability to apply valuation discounts to the partnership interests for estate and gift tax purposes.
+A family limited partnership (FLP) is generally an entity established to hold financial assets of a family.
+FLPs provide a number of advantages including centralized management, protection from creditors and the opportunity to apply minority interest discounts to the partnership interests for estate and gift tax purposes.

 My partner wants to buy me out.
 Can you value my ownership interest?

 Yes.
-We will ask to review your buy-sell or shareholder agreement, if you have one.
+We will need review your buy-sell or shareholder agreement if you have one.
 A buy-sell agreement controls how ownership interests in a company are transferred.
-It is important that private companies with multiple owners have written buy-sell agreements!
+It is important that private companies with multiple owners have a written buy-sell agreement.
 If you don’t have one, we can still value your interest, but the appropriate standard of value will need to be agreed upon.